 After your life insurance application has gone through the life insurance company underwriting process, the life insurance company will decide on your approval in 1 of 4 ways:

 - Approved as applied – this is the best application outcome.
 Your application is approved at the same amount of premium you were initially quoted.

 - Approved other than applied – you are approved for coverage but at a different rate from what you applied for.
 The rate or premium amount could be better, but it is usually worse than expected.
 You will need to approve the new premium amount before they finally issue the policy.

-- Postponed – this typically happens if a disease diagnosis or treatment is very recent, and the insurer is not willing to gamble on a medical issue reoccurring.
-Most insurance companies will tell you to apply again in 6 months to 5 years after treatment.
+- Postponed – typically happens if a disease diagnosis or treatment is very recent, and the insurer is unwilling to gamble on a medical issue reoccurring.
+Most insurance companies will tell you to apply again 6 months to 5 years after treatment.
 If your application is postponed, expect to get detailed information on how to get coverage in the future.

 - Declined – this is the worst outcome.
-The insurance provider you applied for isn’t willing to give you any coverage at all.
-Read on to know the reasons why life insurance companies will decline your application.
+The insurance provider you applied for isn’t willing to give you any coverage.
+Read on to know why life insurance companies will decline your application.

 #1.
 An elevated level of Cholesterol, Lipids, and Triglycerides

 Your application for life insurance may be denied if you have elevated cholesterol levels.
 In some cases, it may not be a reason for the decline, but being approved other than applied for is because you are at higher risk for heart disease and stroke.

 High glucose or blood sugar level can indicate diabetes, which is a cause of the decline.
 To understand this, we have put a separate article on diabetes.
 If you have diabetes, please read our article Diabetic and Diabetes burial insurance eligibility.

 A high blood sugar level is often not discovered by applicants until they undergo a medical exam.
 High glucose or blood sugar levels usually have no noticeable physical symptoms.